The Vasa Trail

-Maintained by dedicated volunteers and supported by public donations, the Vasa Pathway is operated by the Traverse Area Recreation and Transportation Trails, a non-profit organization dedicated to developing and preserving non-motorized trails in the Grand Traverse region.
+Maintained by dedicated volunteers and supported by public donations, the Vasa Pathway is operated by the Traverse Area Recreation and Transportation Trails (TART), a non-profit organization dedicated to developing and preserving non-motorized trails in the Grand Traverse region.

-Named after King Gustav Vasa, a monarch in Sweden several centuries ago, the Vasa Pathway is also host to three of the Midwest's most popular ski events.
+Named after King Gustav Vasa, a monarch in Sweden several centuries ago, the Vasa Pathway is also host to the Midwest's most popular ski events.